heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 1.
 Creation of Lien and Personal Obligation of Assessments.

 The Association hereby covenants, and each owner of any lot by acceptance of a deed therefore, whether or not it shall be so expressed in such deed, is deemed to covenant and agree to pay to the Association: (1) annual assessments or charges, and (2) special assessments for capital improvements, such assessments to be established and collected as hereinafter provided.
 The annual and special assessments, together with interest, costs and reasonable attorney's fees shall be a charge on the land and shall be a continuing lien upon the property against which each assessment is made.
 Each such assessment, together with interest, costs and reasonable attorney's fees, shall also be the personal obligation of the person who was the owner of such property at the time when the assessment fell due.
-The personal obligation for delinquent assessments shall not pass to his successors in title unless expressly assumed by them; provided, however, that in the case of a sale of any lot which is charged with the payment of an assessment or assessments payable in installinents, the person or entity who is the owner immediately prior to the date of any such sale, contract or assignment shall be personally liable only for the amount of the installinents falling due prior to said date.
-The new owner shall be personally liable for installinents which become due on and after said date.
+The personal obligation for delinquent assessments shall not pass to his successors in title unless expressly assumed by them; provided, however, that in the case of a sale of any lot which is charged with the payment of an assessment or assessments payable in installments, the person or entity who is the owner immediately prior to the date of any such sale, contract or assignment shall be personally liable only for the amount of the installments falling due prior to said date.
+The new owner shall be personally liable for installments which become due on and after said date.

 ### Section 2.
 Purpose of Assessments.